tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 **THERE IS STILL PASSIONATE HATE FOR COMPLEX WORDS AND TECHNICAL JARGON IN THIS BLOG!**

-With all that out of the way, let's begin!
+With all that out of the way, sit back, relax, put on your thinking cap and let's begin!

 ## Introduction: So What Is The Coronavirus Really?